 Satire is one of the more edgy—and often purposely incendiary—types of humor.
 Satire can certainly sting—just ask the Pope or Donald Trump or any political leader—but mature people can handle it.
 Vocal and visual and written discourse is always better than violence.

 Free societies are characterized by tolerance.
 As Robert F. Kennedy said, “What is objectionable, what is dangerous about extremists is not that they are extreme, but that they are intolerant.”
 Here in America we have a long history of political commentators who used humor, from Benjamin Franklin to Lenny Bruce to George Carlin to Stephen Colbert.
 They all pushed buttons and they pushed boundaries.
 Not everybody agreed with them.
 But nobody shot them!
-(No matter what you feel about Democrats vs. Republicans, at least they don’t shoot each other.)

 Protecting free expression is fundamental.
 So is understanding what happened in Paris and why.
 Part of this conversation must center on the power, as well as the complexity, of humor.
 Humor can be healing.
 Humor can be hurtful.
 Humor can be entertainment.
 Humor can be a tool when used intentionally.
-And humor can be a weapon when used strategically.
+Humor can be a weapon when used strategically.
 As you can see, humor is power.

 It appears that terrorists are more frightened of cartoons than of cruise missiles.
 Perhaps the free world should change its tactics.
 I hear that Jay Leno’s writers might be looking for a little freelance work.